Sunlitspace542/ultrastarfox/README.md

 To clean, run ``clean.cmd``.

-After building, a debug symbol map will be created at ``SYMBOLS.TXT``.
+After building, a debug symbol map will be created at, and a bank space report at ``BANKS.LOG``.

 ## Building on Linux